bhishekthakur/assignment/README.md

 what is dynamic sie?
 Explin in your own words.
 Dynamic Website is a website containing data that can be mutable or changeable.
 It uses client-side or server scripting to generate mutable content.
 Like a static website, it also contains HTML data.
 Dynamic websites are those websites that changes the content or layout with every request to the webserver.

+                                                                CSS  ASSIGNMENT
+What is position property in CSS and its type?
+The position property specifies the type of positioning method used for an element .
+There are five types of position static, relative, absolute, fixed, or sticky.

+How many types of positioning are there in CSS static , relative , absolute , fixed , and sticky

+What is Z-indx and why to use it?
+Z Index ( z-index ) is a CSS property that defines the order of overlapping HTML elements